 Adverse Reactions from Niacin

 Niacin, or vitamin B3, is somewhat notorious for causing adverse physical reactions in high doses.
 It's surprisingly easy to ingest too much of it without being aware.
 For example, energy drinks usually have a very high niacin content.
 If you use these drinks, and if you also take a multivitamin supplement that includes niacin, you can easily get too much.
 Your body doesn't need more than 17 mg a day, and some multivitamins include as much as 14 mg.
 Even one energy drink a day, in addition to a multivitamin, can put you well over 17 mg, and itchy skin can result.

 Magnesium is an element found in many multivitamins, usually in doses of about 50 mg.
 Some laxatives and antacids also include it as magnesium oxide, because this form is relatively inexpensive to manufacture.
 You can also purchase magnesium as a single supplement without a prescription.
 If you double-up on sources, you might get too much.
-Itchiness can result, usually accompanied by a rash or hives.
+Itchy palms, feet and limbs can result, usually accompanied by a rash or hives.
 If this occurs, seek medical help, particularly if you also experience light-headedness, nausea or weakness.
-Take your antacid, laxative or vitamin supplements with you to show your physician exactly how much magnesium you’ve ingested.
+Take your antacid, laxative or vitamin supplements with you to show your physician exactly how much magnesium you've ingested.